dev-Rhllor/enautoCodingExcercises/README.md

  - Send a RPC **config**  to Rollback the interface description.

 1.1.b Using Python and ncclient module:
  - Send a RPC **get-config** using subtree filtering to collect the interface description of the interface GigabitEthernet2.

-1.1.c Using the CSR1000v always on Sandbox
+1.1.c Using Python and ncclient module:
-    Deploy a Netconf Telemetry Subscription.
+ - Deploy a Netconf Dynamic Telemetry Subscription.

 ### 1.2 NETMIKO:
 1.2.a Using Python and NETMIKO: